Who Can Apply for E-Shram Card? Eligibility Criteria Explained (2026 Guide)

 What Does “Unorganised Worker” Mean?

-• Is not covered under EPFO or ESIC
+• They are not registered under EPFO or ESIC

-• Works on daily wages, contract, or self-employment
+• They often work on daily wages, contracts, or are self-employed

 • Minimum age: 16 years